dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 ## <span id="comment-form-component"></span>Comment Form Component

-Now that we have a listing of comments that updates in realtime, we need to be able to add new comments in our front-end.
+Now that we have a listing of comments that updates in realtime, we need to be able to add new comments in our front end.

 ### Comment Form Component Class